-At this time, the Bauernhof is no longer a brick-and-mortor establishment, but we're searching for a place that will reflect our
+At this time, the Bauernhof is no longer a brick-and-mortar establishment, but we hope to find a place in the future that will reflect our

 Get your literary groove on and

 Antiquarian, rare and unusual books, Missouriana, Missouri history, immigrant and language-related books about Missouri and Kansas.
 Art in various media.
 Romance and Germanic Language Translation

 Take a Cosmic Trip to view the Great American Eclipse in Rocheport on August 21, 2017.
 Realize the path of totality...

 Rocheport was rated one of the best Midwest small-town getaways in 2013 in Midwest Living.
 To see the full article, click here.

 To learn more about Our Missouri for ESL students, click on the cover.

 What does Bauernhof Siebeneck mean anyway?

 Bauernhof Siebeneck is the German rendition of "Seven Oaks Farm".
 Bauernhof can be translated as "Farm" and Siebeneck is a German dialectal form or variant spelling of Siebeneichen, which means "Seven Oaks".

 Bauernhof Siebeneck is a mid-nineteenth century heritage farm located in the nationally recognized historic district of Rocheport, Missouri.
 The main dwelling is registered in the Rocheport Historic District as the Grossman-Pipes-Hollon House.
 A portion of the farm lies in the Missouri flood plain and is bound by the muddy banks of Moniteau Creek or the Creek of the Great Spirit.
 Bauernhof Siebeneck is just a stone’s throw down the street from Abigail’s and The Rocheport General Store.